GenericMappingTools/gmt/doc/rst/source/supplements/windbarbs/barb.rst

 Segment header records may contain one of more of the following options:

 **-G**\ *fill*
-    Use the new *fill* and turn filling on
+    Use the new *fill* and turn filling on.
 **-G-**
-    Turn filling off
+    Turn filling off.
 **-G**
-    Revert to default fill (none if not set on command line) **-W**\ *pen*
+    Revert to default fill (none if not set on command line).
+**-W**\ *pen*
-    Use the new *pen* and turn outline on
+    Use the new *pen* and turn outline on.
 **-W**
-    Revert to default pen :ref:`MAP_DEFAULT_PEN <MAP_DEFAULT_PEN>`
+    Revert to default pen :term:`MAP_DEFAULT_PEN <MAP_DEFAULT_PEN>`
-    (if not set on command line)
+    (if not set on command line).
 **-W-**
-    Turn outline off
+    Turn outline off.
 **-Z**\ *zval*
-    Obtain fill via cpt lookup using z-value *zval* **-Z**\ *NaN*
+    Obtain fill via cpt lookup using z-value *zval*.
+**-Z**\ *NaN*
-    Get the NaN color from the CPT
+    Get the NaN color from the CPT.

 See Also
 --------